firebolt-db/godocs/docs/sql_reference/functions-reference/string/url_encode.md

 ## Example
 {: .no_toc}

-This example below uses the function converts not _unreserved characters_ that appear in the parameter section of the URL
+The example below converts characters that are not unreserved that appear in the parameter section of the URL:

 ```sql
 SELECT CONCAT('https://www.firebolt.io/?', URL_ENCODE('example_id=1&hl=en'));